 “…. to prepare educators who, as socially responsible individuals, are committed to shaping classrooms, schools, and communities that are caring and student centered.”

-- Prepare our education candidates to make instructional decisions that reflect a belief in and commitment to the potential of all learners.
+- Prepare our education candidates to make instructional and leadership decisions that reflect a belief in and commitment to the potential of all learners.

 - Instill our education candidates with an ethic of caring which must be nurtured and exists as a foundation for fostering a sense of student centeredness in the classroom.